 Language Revitalization & Reclamation:

 I am particularly interested in language revitalization and documentation in Indigenous communities and how processes of globalization affect the movements of linguistic reclamation in order to show that language revitalization efforts are inextricably tied to, and embedded in, semiotic ideologies, occupational and economic realities, and negotiations of diaspora.

 As with any social or political movement, language revitalization is inherently embedded within the contexts of the communities in which such movements occur.
 These contexts include everything from the day-to-day lived experiences of community members, to overarching governmental systems and policies at all levels.

 My current research project is a multi-sited ethnographic investigation of the ways that–in the modern, urban American Indian diaspora–indigenous language(s) are used in locations other than Native American reservations and trust lands.
 This focused investigation of urban Native American language use combines theorizations of diaspora and the study of indigenous languages in innovative ways, while also providing insight into the expression of contemporary American Indian identity.

-In Press “Resisting Rhetorics of Language Endangerment: Reclamation Through Indigenous Language Survivance” Language Documentation and Description.
+2017 “Resisting Rhetorics of Language Endangerment: Reclamation Through Indigenous Language Survivance” Language Documentation and Description.
 Vol 14

 2016 “Language Affiliation and Ethnolinguistic Identity in Chickasaw Language Revitalization.”
 Language & Communication.
 47: 100-111